micmejia/bible-dump/NKJV/Luke/Luke 12.md

 But I will show you whom you should fear: Fear Him who, after He has killed, has power to cast into hell; yes, I say to you, fear Him!

 ###### 6
-"Are not five sparrows sold for two [^b]copper coins?
+"Are not five sparrows sold for two copper coins?
 And not one of them is forgotten before God.

 ###### 7
 But the very hairs of your head are all numbered.
 Do not fear therefore; you are of more value than many sparrows. ## Confess Christ Before Men